GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/nonce.md

-Arbitrary number used once only in cryptographic communication.
+A nonce is an arbitrary number used only once in cryptographic communication.